fiveid/fiveid.github.io/about.md

 permalink: /about/
 ---

-I am a Web Designer / Developer living in London.
+I am a Web Designer / Developer.

 ## Even more about me...